thofisch/doc-12factor/docs/codebase.md

 A codebase is a source code repository or a set of repositories that share a common root.

-A {==Cloud-native/Kubernetes/"cloud-friendly"==} application always consist of a single codebase that is tracked in a version control system.
+A cloud-native application always consist of a single codebase that is tracked in a version control system.

 The single codebase for an application is used to produce [immutable releases](/design-build-release-run/#release) for different [environments](/environment-parity).